rust-minidump/rust-minidump/minidump-stackwalk/README.md

 To generate those files from your build artifacts, use either [Mozilla's dump_syms](https://github.com/mozilla/dump_syms/) (recommended) or [google-breakpad's dump_syms](https://github.com/google/breakpad/blob/main/src/tools/linux/dump_syms/dump_syms.cc).

-You can then either provide those symbol files directly with the `--symbols-path` flag, or indirectly by setting up a symbol server that conforms to mozilla's [Tecken protocol](https://tecken.readthedocs.io/en/latest/download.html) and passing a URL to that server with the `--symbols-url` flag.
+You can then either provide those symbol files directly as `symbols-path` values (passed positionally, see the cli manual below), or indirectly by setting up a symbol server that conforms to mozilla's [Tecken protocol](https://tecken.readthedocs.io/en/latest/download.html) and passing a URL to that server with the `--symbols-url` flag.
+(The protocol is basically a static file server with a specific path format.)